marcglasberg/image_pixels/README.md

 a `builder` to build a child widget that depends on the image dimension and the color of its pixels.

-The default constructor lets you provide the `imageProvider`, the `builder`, as well as a `defaultColor` to be used when reading pixels outside of the image (or while the image is downloading).
+The default constructor lets you provide the `imageProvider`, the `builder`, as well as a `defaultColor` to be used when reading pixels outside the image (or while the image is downloading).

 For example, this will print the size of the image: